 'The valleys of the sea were exposed and the foundations of the earth laid bare at the rebuke of the Lord, at the blast of breath from his nostrils.'

 2 Samuel 22:16

 Google the word 'valley' and it will say it means, 'a low area of land between hills or mountains.'
-Where there are mountains, there are valleys.
-And according to 2 Samuel 22:16, that is exactly what we find on the sea floor when they are exposed and laid bare.
+Where there are mountains there are valleys and according to 2 Samuel that is exactly what we find on the seafloor.

 But what does it mean when it says the 'foundations of the earth?'
 Here’s where it gets truly remarkable.
 Let's allow the Bible to define its own terms by comparing scripture with scripture:

 “Stand up, plead my case before the mountains; let the hills hear what you have to say.
 “Hear, you mountains, the Lord’s accusation; listen, you everlasting foundations of the earth.
 For the Lord has a case against his people; he is lodging a charge against Israel."

 In the context, The Lord tells Micah to plead his case before the mountains or hills (v1).
 When he begins his address in verse 2 he uses this same phrase, 'the foundations of the earth.'

 We know from 2 Samuel 22:16 that the foundations of the earth are below sea level.
 So when God says to plead his case to the mountains in Micah 6, he means all of them, both on land and underwater.